liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

-If you get errors such as `Duplicate files copied in APK META-INF/NOTICE` during this process, then you need to add the following code to the same `build.gradle` file.
-You should place it inside the `android` element, after the `buildTypes` element.
-After adding this code, click the *Sync Now* link when prompted:
+If you get errors such as `Duplicate files copied in APK META-INF/NOTICE` during this process, then you need to add the following code to the same `build.gradle`
+file:

     packagingOptions {
       exclude 'META-INF/LICENSE'
       exclude 'META-INF/NOTICE'
     }

+See the above screenshot for where you should place this code.
+After adding it, click the *Sync Now* link when prompted.

 Great!
 Now you're ready to test your Mobile SDK installation.